vdcast/Module_2_Lesson_5_hw_2/README.md

 **Technical task:**

-Task the list of news from an previous task.
+Take the list of news from an previous task.

 Add a counter for the number of likes, the ability to put / remove a like (the number of likes should change).